Exterior, Facilities, Layout, Vibe, Food and Drink, Technology, Recreation

-I like the way this restored 19th century village evokes the spiritual integrity of the Shakers who built these sturdy brick structures.
+I like the way this restored 19th century village evokes the spiritual integrity of the Shakers who built these sturdy brick-and-frame structures.

 AAA Inspector Notes

 In a re-creation of an early 19th-century farm village, this quaint inn is decorated in the simple Shaker style with reproduction furnishings.
 Hanger space consists of hardwood pegs along the walls.
-The Shakers, a communal Christian sect that flourished in 19th-century Kentucky, are the people who gave us the hymn "'Tis a Gift to be Simple".
-That simplicity is reflected in the austere décor of the guest rooms which have hardwood floors, modest size mirrors and straight back hardwood chairs that are utterly devoid of upholstery and offer limited comfort to one's backside.
+The Shakers, a communal Christian sect that flourished in 19th-century Kentucky, are the people who gave us the hymn "'Tis a Gift to be Simple."
+That simplicity is reflected in the austere décor of the guest rooms with hardwood floors, modest size mirrors and straight-backed hardwood chairs that are utterly devoid of upholstery and offer limited comfort to one's backside.
 The flagstone walkways connecting the buildings are not friendly to patent leather shoes (particularly those with high heels).
-On the plus side, the traveler may admire the restored red brick buildings set in a green and bucolic hamlet of gardens and old trees.
+On the plus side, the traveler may admire the restored red brick and limestone buildings set in a green and bucolic hamlet of gardens and old trees.